con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > ye shes lus can 'jam dpal gyi/ /
 > ming brjod pas ni don che ba/ /

-"That you, being suffused with great compassion
+'That you, abounding in supreme compassion
 And aiming to assist all living beings,
 Are willing and prepared to hear from me
 The chanting of the names, so filled with meaning, (20)